Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 68.4, is 4.4 points above Saturday's over/under.
+- Saturday's over/under is 3.9 points lower than the two team's combined 68.4 points per game average.

-- This contest's over/under is 8.8 points greater than the 55.2 these two squads combine to allow per game this season.
+- This contest's over/under is 9.3 points above the 55.2 these two squads combine to surrender per game this season.

 Pittsburgh Stats and Trends

-- In Pittsburgh's eight games this year, it has six wins against the spread.

-- The Panthers have been favored by 21 points or more two times this season and have covered the spread in all of them.

-- Pittsburgh's games this year have eclipsed the over/under six times in eight opportunities (75%).
+- Pittsburgh's games this year have gone over the point total six times in eight opportunities (75%).

 - When Pittsburgh puts up more than 33.3 points, it is 4-2 against the spread and 4-2 overall.

-- Pittsburgh is 3-2 against the spread and 3-2 overall when the team piles up over 472.5 yards.
+- In games that Pittsburgh picks up more than 472.5 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Panthers have turned the ball over eight times this season, three fewer than the Blue Devils have forced (11).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.